 for the various alloys in the literature.
 For many of the alloys, the literature contains values for $\lambda$ for only part of the range of compositions.
 For these, we linearly interpolate from $\lambda$ at the lowest available composition $x_{\rm min}$ to $\lambda$ at the highest available composition $x_{\rm max}$ using a simple generalization of Eq.~\ref{eq:lambda_linear},

 However, as expected, this naive linear approximation is valid only for a few alloys.
 The deviations from the linear behavior are quite commonly reported in the literature,\cite{MCMILLAN,NbMo_exp,AgZn_exp,AgAl_exp,cheng1962, AcTh, TlPbBi, VNNbN, NbMo_th, CuAu} as summarized in Fig.~\ref{fig:2by2}.
-The vertical axis in Fig.~\ref{fig:2by2} shows $\lambda$ and the horizontal scale of the figure shows the composition ranging from $x_{\rm min}$ to $x_{\rm max}$ for each alloy based on the available data.
+The vertical axis in Fig.~\ref{fig:2by2} shows $\lambda$ and the horizontal scale of the figure shows the composition ranging from $x_{\rm min}$ to $x_{\rm max}$ for each alloy based on available data.

-We further quantify the deviation from the naive linear model by computing $\frac{\lambda-\lambda^{\rm linear}}{\lambda^{\rm linear}} \times 100$ for each alloy, as shown in Fig.~\ref{fig:2by2_deviations}.
+We further quantify the deviation from the naive linear model by computing $\frac{\lambda-\lambda^{\rm linear}}{\lambda^{\rm linear}}$ for each alloy, as shown in Fig.~\ref{fig:2by2_deviations}.

 As can be seen from Fig.~\ref{fig:2by2_deviations}, the V$_{1-x}$Cr$_{x}$ alloy in the range of $x=0.1$ to $x=0.5$ has a reported relative deviation from the naive linear estimation of only -1\%.
-On the other hand, in Ti-V and Mo-Re alloys, the deviation from linear dependence is up to 20\%, while in the Pb-Tl, VN-NbN, Nb-Mo, and Ta-W alloys it is even greater, around $\pm$ 40\%.
+On the other hand, in Ti--V and Mo--Re alloys, the deviation from linear dependence is up to 20\%, while in the Pb--Tl, VN--NbN, Nb--Mo, and Ta--W alloys it is even greater, around $\pm$ 40\%.
 The largest deviation from the linear regime, about 80\%, was found for ordered Cu$_{3/4}$Au$_{1/4}$ alloy.
-We note that the linear dependence of $\lambda$ on composition in some alloy systems (Zr-Rh, Ag-Zn, Pb-Bi, and Ag-Al) is due to a relatively narrow reported range of composition ($x$).
+We note that the linear dependence of $\lambda$ on composition in some alloy systems (Zr--Rh, Ag--Zn, Pb--Bi, and Ag--Al) is due to a relatively narrow reported range of composition ($x$).

-Our results on the ferromagnetic Fe-Co alloy are shown in the bottom left panels of Fig.~\ref{fig:2by2} and Fig.~\ref{fig:2by2_deviations} in black.
+Our results on the ferromagnetic Fe--Co alloy are shown in the bottom left panels of Fig.~\ref{fig:2by2} and Fig.~\ref{fig:2by2_deviations} in black.
 We find that $\lambda$ of Fe$_{0.25}$Co$_{0.75}$ is about 70\% smaller than that predicted by the naive linear model, $\lambda^{\rm linear}$.

-We now turn our attention to the definitions of key quantities that we will use to study the electron-phonon coupling in Fe-Co alloys.
+We now turn our attention to the definitions of key quantities that we will use to study the electron-phonon coupling in Fe--Co alloys.